What are the risks?

 There are ~3,500 mosquito species worldwide.
 But just ~50 of them are important human disease vectors.

 If they become extinct, less

-dangerous mosquito species could fill their ecological niche.
+dangerous mosquito species could easily fill their ecological niche.

 Mosquitoes do not seem to be an indispensable part of the ecosystem.